-Buy a printer with your Macintosh and conserve par
+Buy a printer with your Macintosh and conserve paper.
+ImageWriterTMII printer will save you hours of time.
+Not to mention gallons of correction fluid and reams of paper.
+And, if you buy both now, the first ream Presidents on it.

-A MacintoshTM personal computer and an of paper you'll save will have a lovely green glow with Presidents on it.
 So here's the deal: You'll save a bundle of cash when you purchase an ImageWriter II printer along with your choice of a Macintosh Plus or a Macintosh SE.
 Either way you'll be able to turn out beautifully prepared papers.
-And we'll even try to help you with a variety of financing options.
+And we'll even try to help you A MacintoshTM personal computer and an of paper you'll save will have a lovely green glow with with a variety of financing options.
 We feel compelled to tell you, though, that a deal like this can't last forever.\ So it's a good idea to see your campus microcomputer center today.
 And join the paper conservation movement.
-The power to be your best.TM

-AP Photo Indiana head basketball coach Bob Knight will lead the defending champion Hoosiers into Assembly Hall tonight to face the Notre Dame men's basketball team.
-Rick Rietbrock previews the contest at right.
-Irish continued from page 16 I credit David and the way he had everybody into their roles.
-"Knowing how competitive he is, knowing he doesn't want to go out a loser, knowing he doesn't want to go out not being in the NCAA tournament that's the only challenge -he wants just to get in.
-I think once we get in, anything can happen.
-To make anything happen, however, the Irish have a few holes to plug.
-Donald Royal averaged 15.8 points and seven rebounds per game, and Scott Hicks scored 11 points and pulled down over four boards a contest.
-Phelps has several people in mind to make up for the lost scoring.
-"Sean Connor and Mark Stevenson, they've got to be scorers for us," Phelps says.
-"I think Sean can shoot the three-point shot.
-I think Mark is a very, very creative player. asked to do the bulk of the ballhandling, to free Rivers for more scoring opportunities.
-Kevin Ellery also should provide some depth on the wing in both scoring and rebounding.
-The ability of Robinson, Ellery and Singleton to contribute on the college level, the emergence of Connor and Stevenson as bigger scorers, "I think David's the guy

-Irish face defending champ IU in season opener on the road By RICK RIETBROCK Assistant Sports Editor BLOOMINGTON -For a head coach, it can be very difficult to figure out how good your team is by watching them practice.
-Notre Dame head coach Digger Phelps will be able to get a better idea of where his team stands when he puts it up against the reigning NCAA champion Indiana Hoosiers tonight (8 p.m.
-EST, WNDU-TV).
-The Hoosiers have lost a couple of mainstays from that 30-4 Big Ten co-champion squad.
+The power to be your best.TM Indiana head basketball coach Bob Knight will lead the defending champion Hoosiers into Assembly Hall tonight to face the Notre Dame men's basketball team.
+Rick Rietbrock previews the contest Irish face defending champ IU in season opener on the road By RICK RIETBROCK Assistant Sports Editor BLOOMINGTON -For a head coach, it can be very difficult to figure out how good your team is by watching them prac- Notre Dame head coach Digger Phelps will be able to get a better idea of where his team stands when he puts it up against the reigning NCAA champion Indiana Hoosiers tonight (8 p.m.
+EST, WNDU-TV) The Hoosiers have lost a couple of mainstays from that 30-4 Big Ten co-champion squad.
 Steve Alford, Big Ten MVP and Indiana's all-time leading scorer, and his 22 points per game are gone, as is forward Daryl Thomas, who averaged 15.7 points But Hoosier head coach Bob Knight needs no sympathy.
 Indiana, currently ranked fifth, has three starters returning in 6-6 forward Rick Calloway, 6-10 center Dean Garrett and 6-1 guard Keith Smart.
-Calloway enters his junior season as a two-year starter.
-The inside-outside scoring threat has a 13.2 career scoring average.
-Garrett and Smart are seniors who overcame earlyseason difficulties to make big contributions last season after the continued improvement of Voce inside and the development of the defense, without Hicks and Royal, all are questions that face Phelps' 1987-88 edition.
-But the Irish head coach has someone in mind to answer them.
+Calloway enters his junior season as a two-year starter. inside-outside scoring The threat has a 13.2 career scoring average.
+Garrett and Smart are seniors who overcame earlyseason difficulties to make big contributions last season after transferring from junior colleges, a new phenomenon at Indiana.

-who's got to make up for what we lack," Phelps says.

 Garrett filled the Hoosiers' hole in the middle by averaging 11.4 points per game.
 He also grabbed 288 rebounds and blocked 93 shots to earn honors as the Big Ten's top newcomer.
 The talented Smart, meanwhile, overcame an inconsistent regular season (11.2 ppg.) when he exploded in the NCAA tournament.
 In the championship game against Syracuse, Smart canned 21 points, including 12 of IU's last 15 points and the game-winning jump shot with six seconds remaining.
 The supporting cast is a solid one.
-Redshirt junior forwardcenter Todd Jadlow, and senior swingmen Steve Eyl and Kreigh Smith (coming off a broken foot) provide experi-enced depth.
+Redshirt junior forwardcenter Todd Jadlow, and senior swingmen Steve Eyl and Kreigh Smith (coming off a broken foot) provide experienced depth.
 Senior guard Joe Hillman has a back injury and may not play.
 Newcomers Lyndon Jones and Jay Edwards, both freshmen from Marion High School, are also very promising in the backcourt.